Mother of the Forest: History

 The Mother of the Forest in Calaveras Grove did not survive for long once the bark had been removed.
 In 1856 the tree still had full foliage, but within five years no leaves remained.
 The plan for the remaining tree was to build a spiral staircase around the bare section and create a vista for visitors high up in the tree.
 Hutchings’ 1886 book makes a mention of names and dates of visitors having been carved into the tree at different heights, especially at the top.

+Famed naturalist John Muir visited the Calaveras Grove with C. Hart Merriam and Florence Merriam Bailey in 1901 and posed for a photograph with the Mother of the Forest in the background.

 In 1908, with the tree unprotected by its fire resistant bark, a fire swept through the area and burned away much of what was left of the tree.

 Legacy

 Despite or due to the 1850s exhibitions, the destruction of the big trees was met with public outcry.
 In 1864, on introducing the bill that would become the Yosemite Grant, senator John Conness opined that even after people had seen the physical evidence of the Discovery Tree and the Mother of the Forest, they still didn’t believe the trees were genuine, and that the areas they were from should be protected instead.
 In 1903, after having spent several days under the Yosemite sequoias with John Muir, president Theodore Roosevelt gave a speech saying that "As regards some of the trees, I want them preserved because they are the only things of their kind in the world."

 The tree and its environments were owned by several lumber companies around the turn of the century, with plans to cut the remaining trees down, as sequoia and giant sequoia with their thick trunks were seen as great sources of lumber at the time.
 This again caused a chorus of public outcry by locals and conservationists, and the area continued to be treated as a tourist attraction.
 The Yosemite protection was gradually extended to most sequoias, and Calaveras Grove was joined to California State Parks in 1931.